MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/frequently-asked-questions.md

 The agent is installed on-premises and needs access to the data source.
 Once the account is authorized, the agent crawls the data and talks to the Microsoft Graph connector services to push data to the index.
 The data indexed through Microsoft Graph connectors sit in the same place.

 ## 2. Where should the Microsoft Graph Connector Agent be installed?
-The agent should be installed on a machine that is on the same network as the data source, not necessarily the same machine hosting the data source.
+The agent should be installed on a machine on the same network as the data source, not necessarily the same machine hosting the data source.
 The data source URL must be accessible from the GCA machine.

 ## 3. Why does GCA require the ExternalConnection.ReadWrite.OwnedBy permission?
 This permission allows GCA to read and write external connection settings on behalf of the Admin, but it can't access or modify anything beyond its granted permissions.